 This led to the significant decline of nationalism in India.
 The moderates after the Surat Split in 1907 demanded colonial self-government, as against the extremist demand of complete independence.
 The constitutional politics of the moderates had failed to impress the British government and that was amply reflected in the Morley-Minto Reforms of 1909.
 As a result, the moderate leaders had lost touch with the younger generation of nationalists who wanted to see the results and this was also the major cause of emergence of revolutionaries.

-session in 1916.
-For the next eight years, India’s Nationalist Movement remained a house divided against itself, half constitutional and half revolutionary in aspiration.
+The Surat Split not only weakened the Indian National Congress, but it virtually destroyed its effectiveness till the Lucknow Session in 1916.
+For the next 8 years, India’s Nationalist Movement remained a house divided against itself, half constitutional and half revolutionary in aspiration.

 |More Articles in Modern History of India (1499)|